-A budget of \$2.0 million relating to this new agreement has been approved for 2013.
-This supplemental program would most likely focus on the Kianna East mineralized zone where UEX had considerable success in 2012.
+A budget of \$2.0 million relating to this new agreement has been approved for 2013 and field exploration work began in mid-June of 2013.
+This supplemental program is focusing on the Kianna East and Kianna North mineralized zones where UEX had considerable exploration success from 2010 to 2012.

-An annual budget for 2013 of \$3.1 million of which UEX is responsible for funding \$1.52 million has been approved, with exploration work expected to begin in the second quarter of 2013.
-Total expenditures to the end of 2012 by UEX on exploration and evaluation at Shea Creek were C\$39.9 million and C\$7.4 million, respectively, with approximately 241,000 metres of drilling completed.
+An annual budget for 2013 of \$3.1 million of which UEX is responsible for funding \$1.52 million has been approved, and field exploration work south of the Anne Deposit began in late May of 2013.
+Cumulative expenditures at the end of 2012 by UEX on exploration and evaluation at Shea Creek were \$39.9 million and \$7.4 million, respectively, with approximately 241,000 metres of drilling completed.
+Cumulative expenditures at September 30, 2013 by UEX on exploration and evaluation at Shea Creek were \$42.6 million and \$7.4 million, respectively, with approximately 252,000 metres of drilling completed.
+Included in these exploration expenditures at September 30, 2013 is approximately \$423,000 in cumulative exploration expenditures incurred at the Douglas River Project, which has now been combined with Shea Creek.

-Shea Creek Mineral Updated Resource Estimate
+Shea Creek Updated Mineral Resource Estimate

 A previous N.I.
-43-101 independent mineral resource estimate for the Kianna, Anne and Colette deposits which is supported by a technical report entitled "Technical Report on the Shea Creek Property, Saskatchewan, Canada, Including Mineral Resource Estimates for the Kianna, Anne and Colette Deposits" by K. Palmer, P.Geo.of Golder Associates Ltd. ("Golder") with an effective date of May 26, 2010 was filed on SEDAR on July 9, 2010.
+43-101 independent mineral resource estimate for the Kianna, Anne and Colette deposits is supported by a technical report entitled "Technical Report on the Shea Creek Property, Saskatchewan, Canada, Including Mineral Resource Estimates for the Kianna, Anne and Colette Deposits" by K. Palmer, P.Geo.of Golder Associates Ltd. ("Golder") with an effective date of May 26, 2010 was filed on SEDAR on July 9, 2010.

 In April 2013, UEX received an updated N.I.
 43-101 independent mineral resource estimate incorporating additional drilling results from the 2010, 2011 and 2012 drilling campaigns (see UEX news release dated April 15, 2013).
-This estimate, commissioned by UEX, was completed by James N. Gray, P.Geo., of Advantage Geoservices Limited.
+This estimate is supported by a technical report entitled "Technical Report on the Shea Creek property, northern Saskatchewan, with an updated mineral resource estimate", prepared for UEX Corporation by R.S.
+Eriks, P.Geo., J.N.
+Gray, P.Geo., D.A.
+Rhys, P.Geo. and S. Hasegawa, P.Geo. with an effective date of May 31, 2013 filed on SEDAR May 31, 2013.
+The updated mineral resource estimate contained therein was prepared under the direction of James N. Gray of Advantage Geoservices Limited.